borgui/sort-card/README.md

 # sort-card
-This app allows you to sort a hand with a random order value and a random order color
+This app allows you to sort a hand of card with a random order value and a random order color

 # back-end